Who Are We?

 The Chorlton Players are a non-profit-making amateur theatre group based in Chorlton-cum-Hardy, Manchester, in the UK.

 Established in 1963, and formerly known as the St Werburghs Amateur Dramatic Society (SWADS), our performance base is at the Parish Hall, St Werburgh’s Church, St Werburgh’s Road, although due to the current popularity of the hall, we rehearse elsewhere leading up to the actual stage rehearsals on the week before the play.
-The society has been running for fifty years now, and has had its fair share of ups and downs.
-Thankfully we are on a solid footing these days, and we often undertake some more diverse productions.
-For example, a few of our members have made some short films starring members of the society.
+The society has been running for over fifty years now, and we often undertake some more diverse productions than the expected ‘amdram’ fare.
+High standards, in acting, and technically, are always paramount.
+For example, a few of our members sometimes make some short films starring members of the society.
 These can be found on our YouTube channel

 We meet every Monday and Wednesday in the downstairs function room of the SPREAD EAGLE, Wilbraham Road, Chorlton between 8pm and 11pm, and we’d be glad to see anyone who fancies becoming a new member.
 We usually stop for a break around 9.30pm, where we can have a pint, a chat, and a chill.
 Please be aware that we always take a week or so off after a production before re-convening, so sometimes we won’t be there.. check the main page for when our productions are taking place.
 We have a £30 annual membership fee to cover hall and costume hire etc, although it is half price for unwaged people.

 We need dedicated backstage crew, and front-of-house volunteers, as well as budding actors, so if you have an interest in any part of the process of putting on the show, get in touch… it’s not all about acting, it’s about making friends and having a laugh!